nocturnaltortoise/Haskell-Solitaire/README.md

 # Haskell Solitaire

-The main logic code (EightOff, EightOffPlayer) files are mine, EOIO and MeanStats provided by Phil Green.
+The main logic code (EightOff, EightOffPlayer) files are mine, EOIO and MeanStats provided by Phil Green (P.Green@sheffield.ac.uk).

 ### What is this repository for? ###